rkcsalem/My-Accounter/README.md

 # My-Accounter

-My Accounter is a Accounteing Software Fully devloped in python tkinter libarry.
+My Accounter is a Accounteing Software Fully devloped using python tkinter libarry.

 Silmply Dounload And Run MyAccounter_5.5.exe

 Thank You!

+For More information visit my Website : www.myaccunter.in